rhel-labs/instruqt/sql-server-ansible/02-step2/assignment.md

 difficulty: basic
 timelimit: 900
 ---
-# Download the Ansible Role
+# Install the Ansible Role

 Ansible uses the concept of **roles** to better allow modular code and avoid repeating yourself.
 A role is simply a folder structure that Ansible knows where to load vars files, tasks and handlers from.